Friday, April 19, 2024

 * Peter Kaestner also uses the IOC checklist for his life bird list.

-Afterward: There has now been a digiscoping big year record by Jeff Bouton of Kowa Optics.
-Nate Swick interviews Jeff Bouton for the March 14, 2024 The American Birding Podcast.
-Not sure how serious they were; listeners can decide what they think.
+2nd afterward: There has now been a digiscoping big year record by Jeff Bouton of Kowa Optics.
+Nate Swick interviews Jeff Bouton for the March 14, 2024 The American Birding Podcast: Beat This Big Year Record with Jeff Bouton.
+Not sure how serious they were; listeners can decide for themselves.
+I'm a podcast listener and Nate Swick does a really good job with this podcast.
+It's one of my favorites.

 Thursday, March 7, 2024